 Like humans, cats experience joy and sadness.
 Cats suffer from loneliness when they aren’t getting enough attention, says Pam.
 “A lot of people think cats are low-maintenance.
 “We come home from work and check our email and make dinner and don’t interact with the cat.
 The cat thinks, “why should I greet you if you’re not going to respond to me?’”

-Cats feel happy when they are relaxed, eating, hunting, being groomed and getting attention, says Mieshelle.
+Cats are happy when they feel relaxed, when they’re eating, hunting, being groomed and getting attention, says Mieshelle.
 Providing interactive toys and puzzles and triggering your cat’s prey drive a couple of times a day will make for a joyful cat.
 “Cats in captivity get stressed from boredom,” she says.

 But as much as cats experience human-like emotions, owners should still treat them like animals in order to have a successful relationship with them.
 “Love your cat as a member of the family, but remember that they are cats and not fur-covered children,” says Pam.